adavarski/k3d-istio-canary-and-blue-green/README.md

 ---

 ### CONCLUSION
-In this playground, we discovered together how can we apply a hybrid solution between Canary and Blue/Green deployment with the help of Helm and Istio.
+In this playground, we discovered how can we apply a hybrid solution between Canary and Blue/Green deployment with the help of Helm and Istio.

-Here are some sources for further reading:

-Kubernetes Fundamentals on Strive 2 Code
-Canary Deployments on Octopus Deploy
-Istio Docs
-Blue/Green Deployments on O'Reilly
-Using Canary Release Pipelines to Achieve Continuous Testing on Sauce Labs